moebiussurfing/ofxHelpMessage/README.md

     // set first line tittle
     ofxHelpMessage::setTitle("APP INFO                \n");

+    // name is not used in this type. no variable, just the string text ofxHelpMessage::addText("noName", "KEY [SPACE]: HIDE/SHOW");

     // add the referenced variables that you what to show printed in the screen box
     // pass all variables as reference
     ofxHelpMessage::addString("myString1", &str1);ofxHelpMessage::addFloat("myFloat1 ", &f1);
     ofxHelpMessage::addInt("myInt1", &i1);
     ofxHelpMessage::addBool("myBool1", &b1);
-    // name is not used in this type. no variable, just the string text ofxHelpMessage::addText("noName", "KEY [SPACE]: HIDE/SHOW");

-    // optional:
+    // customize style
     // set margin borders
     ofxHelpMessage::setMarginBorders(20);
     // tab labels and values